Structure of connected nested automorphism groups: Abstract

 \section{Abstract}

-A nested group is an increasing union of algebraic groups.
-It is well known that any algebraic subgroup of the automorphism group $\mathrm{Aut}(X)$ of an affine variety $X$ is closed with respect to the ind-topology.
-The closedness of connected nested subgroups in $\mathrm{Aut}(X)$ is an open question (Kraft--Zaidenberg'2022).
+In this article, we describe the maximal unipotent subgroups of $\mathrm{Aut}(X)$, where $X$ is an affine algebraic variety.
+Every subgroup of this type has a structure analogous to that of the group of triangular automorphisms of $\mathbb{A}^n$.
+In particular, it is \emph{nested}, that is, a countable increasing union of algebraic subgroups.

-In this paper, we describe maximal nested unipotent subgroups of $\mathrm{Aut}(X)$ by generalizing the one of triangular automorphisms of $\mathbb{A}^n$.
-We show that if an abstract subgroup of $\mathrm{Aut}(X)$ consists of unipotent elements, then it is closed if and only if it is nested.
-This implies that a connected nested subgroup of $\mathrm{Aut}(X)$ is closed.
+We show that a subgroup $G\subset\mathrm{Aut}(X)$ consisting of unipotent elements is closed if and only if it is nested.
+This implies that a connected nested subgroup of $\mathrm{Aut}(X)$ is closed, thus answering a question posed by Kraft and Zaidenberg (2022).

-We also extend the recent description of maximal commutative unipotent subgroups (Regeta--van Santen'2024), offering a direct construction method and relating them to our description.
+We also extend the recent description of maximal commutative unipotent subgroups of $\mathrm{Aut}(X)$ due to Regeta and van Santen (2024), by providing a direct construction of such subgroups within our approach.